bmeviauac01/datadriven/docs/en/db/mongodb.md

 ![Collection content](images/vscode-collection-list.png)

 A new document can be inserted by right-clicking and writing the JSON content.
 It is advised to copy an existing document and change it to ensure that key names are correct.

+## Studio 3T

+[Studio 3T](https://studio3t.com/) is a commercial MongoDB client with richer GUI features.
+It has a free version but requires registration.
+It's not available in lab computers, but you can install it on your own computer.